Kiran7007/Interview-Preparation/README.md

     to coordinate actions across the system.
 The concept is sometimes generalized to systems that operate more efficiently when only one object exists, or that restrict the instantiation to a certain number of objects.](https://en.wikipedia.org/wiki/Singleton_pattern)
-* What are anonymous classes?
-* What is the difference between using `==` and `.equals` on a string?
-* What is the `hashCode()` and `equals()` used for?
-* What are these `final`, `finally` and `finalize`?
-* What is memory leak and how does Java handle it?
-* What is garbage collector?
-How it works?
-  -All objects are allocated on the heap area managed by the JVM.
-  As long as an object is being referenced, the JVM considers it  alive.
-  Once an object is no longer referenced and therefore is not reachable by the application code, the garbage collector removes it and reclaims the unused memory.
-* `Arrays` vs `ArrayLists`.
-* `HashSet` vs `TreeSet`.
-* Typecast in Java.

 Overloading happens at compile-time while Overriding happens at runtime: The binding of overloaded method call to its definition has happens at compile-time however binding of overridden method call to its definition happens at runtime.